 Yurts don’t have corners, but their advantage lies in the innate flow throughout their interior, the durability of the build, and the many options for making the most of the circular space with storage and interior design details.

-To increase space, think of furniture that can be used for several things.
+To maximize space in a yurt tiny home, multifunctional furniture is key.
 For example, consider a desk that can also be used as a dining table, floating shelves, or a platform bed with storage underneath.

 Other options to make your yurt appear larger on the insides include painting with light colors and increasing the amount of natural light that you allow in.